-During the term of a contract awarded pursuant to this RFP, security measures will be in place at all court locations.
+During this contract, security measures will be in place at all court locations.
 The Vendor, its officers, agents, servants, and employees shall comply with all security measures in place at each courthouse location, including processing through metal detectors, background checks, and signing the vendor log book at each courthouse upon entry.
 It is the Vendor's responsibility to inquire with the AOSC's Director of Security as to what security measures apply to the services to be provided under a contract awarded pursuant to this RFP and to advise its officers, agents, servants, and employees accordingly.
 There will be no exceptions.